photoskiff/svelte-country-viewer/README.md

 ---
 # counry viewer in svelte.js
-this my evaluation project that I wrote in svelte to the same requirements as for one in React here https://github.com/photoskiff/interview_st
+this is my evaluation project that I wrote in svelte to the same requirements as for one in React here https://github.com/photoskiff/interview_st
 I think it might be quite interesting to compare these two frameorks by looking at their source code side-by-side